Personalized Medicine Initiative

 family with mixed genetics

-The idea of personalized medicine is not new.
+The idea of precision medicine is not new.
 Clinicians have long recognized that different patients respond differently to medical interventions.

 What's new?
 Transformational developments in science and technology offer promise for developing targeted diagnostics and tools for predicting who will respond to a medical therapy and who will experience side effects.